-There’s a lot to be said for hibernation.
-Snuggle down somewhere warm, probably cuddled up with some of your nicer family members or perhaps even just your significant other and snooze the winter away.
+There’s a lot to be said for hibernation during the cold winter months in Connecticut.
+Wouldn’t it be nice if you could snuggle down somewhere warm, cuddle up with some of your family members or perhaps even just your significant other and snooze the winter away.
 You also get to emerge in spring rather thinner than you were when you first went to sleep.
 Really – what’s not to like?
 Sadly, employers and indeed the rest of the world tend to look on hibernation as being a tiny bit eccentric, to say the least – hibernating humans are normally either sacked or locked up somewhere safe for their own protection.
 So, what you need are some ways to keep warm in winter – and if those ways happen to be full of gadgetty goodness, so much the better.

 Most people don’t need to have their houses as warm as they do and turning down the thermostat just a couple of degrees can save loads on the heating bills as well as doing your bit towards cutting emissions and all the nasties from power stations and the like.
 But sitting and shivering is never going to be a fun option so what you need is to make your corner of the sofa a chill-free zone and the best way to do that is to use a heated throw.
 There are loads of these on the market and some of them have gone a bit further and come shaped as a slanket (a gigantic fleece blanket with sleeves), but this isn’t really necessary and of course you have to unplug before you go walkabout – if you are even slightly absent-minded, perhaps it would be best to stick to just the plain throw!
 You can use it year round without plugging in as well, so you don’t need to pre-think the storage.
 If you want to stay really toasty, you could add some microwaveable wheat bag slippers and a nice woolly hat – this is beginning to sound seriously like hibernating, so let’s move on.